aaron-mohtar-co/Lemon-IoT-LTE-nRF9160/Examples/spi_sensor/README.md

 The pin control (&pinctrl) node sets up the GPIO pin numbering including connecting any internal pull-up/down resistors.
 Documentation on Nordic specific pinctrl properties can be found [here](https://developer.nordicsemi.com/nRF_Connect_SDK/doc/latest/nrf/ug_pinctrl.html).

+In this example the SPI clock is connected to GPIO 13, MISO to GPIO 12 and MOSI to GPIO 11.

 The SPI2 (&spi2) node sets up the SPI controller as a 'nrf-spim' or Nordic SPI Master.

 ## Zephyr Sensor Subsystem

 The Zephyr RTOS includes a [sensor subsystem](https://docs.zephyrproject.org/latest/hardware/peripherals/sensor.html) with built-in support for common sensors such as the [Analog ADXL345](https://www.analog.com/en/products/adxl345.html).

 Configuration of the sensor (chip select, clock-frequency etc) is set up in the Device Tree as a subnode of the allocated SPI bus - see below.
-The application can then use a common API, sensor_sample_fetch(), sensor_channel_get() to read the sensor.
+The Zephyr application can then use a common API - sensor_sample_fetch() and sensor_channel_get() to read the sensor.

 ```
 	adxl345: adxl345@0 {